Free delivery on all silverware and jewellery

 Learn more on Princess Diana style engagement rings

-Sapphires have been cherished for centuries, with origins tracing back to ancient civilizations.
-The name derives from the Greek word ‘sappherios’ and can be found in a number of countries.
-Sri Lanka produces the most sapphires each year in the world, with countries like Thailand, the United States, and Australia also sourcing many sapphires.
+Sapphires have been valued for centuries, with their roots tracing back to ancient cultures.
+The term originates from the Greek word 'sappherios' and is found in various countries.
+Sri Lanka is the leading producer of sapphires globally, while Thailand, the United States, and Australia also contribute significantly to sapphire sourcing.

-The gemstone gained popularity in the 1700s, becoming the favoured feature stone in an engagement ring due to their association with romance, fidelity, and protection against envy and harm.
-Sapphires became prominent in many European royal jewels, with Queen Victoria affirming the popularity when she adorned a sapphire and diamond engagement ring for her betrothal to Prince Albert in 1840.
+The gemstone became popular in the 1700s, emerging as the favored stone for engagement rings due to its ties to love, loyalty, and protection from jealousy and harm.
+Sapphires featured prominently in many royal jewels throughout Europe, with Queen Victoria affirming their popularity by wearing a sapphire and diamond engagement ring when she wed Prince Albert in 1840.

 The sapphire engagement ring trend was revived in the 1980s, when Prince Charles bestowed an iconic cluster engagement ring upon Lady Diana Spencer, who captivated the world with her integrity and charm.
 Now widely recognised as the most famous engagement ring in history, the 12-carat sapphire engagement ring was passed down to Prince William, who used it in his proposal to the new Princess of Wales, Kate Middleton.